-There was a television commercial decades ago that showed a heavy man sitting on a couch, eating pizza, watching an exercise video and looking very proud of himself because each time the video told him to "pump", he grabbed and ate another bite of pizza.
+There was a television commercial decades ago (from my childhood) that showed a heavy man sitting on a couch, eating pizza, watching an exercise video and looking very proud of himself because each time the video told him to "pump", he grabbed and ate another bite of pizza.
 The point of the commercial was that weight loss isn't quite so easy.

 Still, there is a grain of truth to the notion that eating can burn calories; it actually does, and how many calories are consumed by eating depends largely upon the macronutrient composition of the food consumed.
 This effect of calorie burning from eating is known variously as the "Thermic Effect of Food", "Specific Dynamic Action of Food" or "Diet Induced Thermogenesis".
 Let's examine this a bit more closely.

 Digestion and metabolism are not perfectly energetically efficient so that some of the energy (calories) in food cannot be utilized to make body fat under any circumstances, but is instead lost as heat.
 The percentage of calories lost as heat varies for each macronutrient as shown in the table in the upper right.

 The thermic effect of food (TEF) is the energy "cost" (in calories or as a percent of total calories) associated with eating, digesting, processing, storing and using its nutrients.
 To put it more simply, eating and digestion and metabolism burn calories.
 Those calories are the thermic effect of of food.

 Many people have heard the claim that "it takes more calories to digest celery than you get from eating it.
 It's hard to know if the claim is true but it illustrates TEF well.
 Another way of stating the celery claim is this: "the thermic effect of celery exceeds its calorie content".